Scandinavian law: Norwegian law

 Article 49 and 75 of the Constitution highlight the principles of sovereignty whereby it states that the people of Norway issue laws, make decisions regarding the states' funds, impose taxes and supervise authorities, including the Government, by way of the Storting.

 Stated within Article 3 of the Constitution, the executive power is held by the King, or the Queen.
 However, according to Article 27, Royal laws are adopted by the King in Council.
 Such laws are validated by the Prime Minister, the political leadership upon which the constitutional and senatorial responsibility is bestowed.

 Published by the Faculty of Law in Oslo and Fagbokforlaget, Norges lover is Norway's most comprehensive code of law.
 It consists of one volume published annually and used by law students, legal professional and officers of the court.
 The code contains the Constitution, legislation in force, adopted legislation yet to take effect and also pre-1814 legislation which is still valid and in force.

 As the Storting only passes entirely new Acts and abolishes the old Acts, amendments to legislation are integrated in the existing statutes.
 The Norges Lover follows a chronological order by date of enactment, excluding the Constitution, which is placed at the front of the code.

 Swedish law

-Swedish law is a civil law system manifested on statutory laws.
+Swedish law is a mixture of common and civil law system manifested on statutory laws.

 Sweden's Constitution consists of the four "fundamental laws", consisting of: